matrix-org/matrix-spec-proposals/proposals/2246-asynchronous-uploads.md

 A new query parameter, `timeout_ms` is added to the endpoints that can download media.
 It's an integer that specifies the maximum number of milliseconds that the client is willing to wait to start receiving data.
 The default value is 20000 (20 seconds).
+The server can and should impose a maximum value for this parameter.

 If the data is not available before the specified time is up, the content repository returns a `M_NOT_YET_UPLOADED` error with a HTTP 404 status code.